 Your Attorney Matters

 Having a skilled and experienced Los Angeles slip and fall lawyer on your side to help you combat the “Open and Obvious” doctrine defense is vital.
 Our attorneys at Salamati Law understand the nuances of this doctrine of premises liability law and how to present a slip and fall victim’s case in the best light possible.
 We are fully committed to seeing your case through to a successful outcome.
-Call today to schedule a free consultation.
+Contact us today to schedule a free consultation.
 You will not pay us anything unless you win.